 Symmetry reduction techniques have been used to reduce the complexity of model checking temporal-epistemic properties of multi-agent systems~\cite{cohen2009symmetry}.
 Since a PIIS is composed of identical agents, intuitively, there is an inherent symmetry in the system that we can exploit.
-Indeed, we adapt a similar result for reactive systems from~\cite{emerson+96b} and we show that an IACTL\(^*\)K\(_{-X}\) formula \(\bigwedge_J \varphi(J)\) is equivalent to a single instantiation \(\varphi(\{1,\ldots,|J|\})\) of \(\varphi(J)\).
+Indeed, we adapt a result from reactive systems~\cite{emerson+96b} and we show that an IACTL\(^*\)K\(_{-X}\) formula \(\bigwedge_J \varphi(J)\) is equivalent to a single instantiation \(\varphi(\{1,\ldots,|J|\})\) of \(\varphi(J)\).